Ivanildo-Lab/e-gerenteservicos/README.md

-# e-financeiro — Estrutura do projeto
+# e-gerenteservicos — Estrutura do projeto